Abban-Fahim/notes/src/content/studies/Maths/Linear algebra/Coordinate frames.md

 The notation $^{A}_{B}R$ refers to the rotation matrix of rotating a point from frame $B$ to frame $A$.
 The inverse of this can be found using the transpose of this matrix.
 Rotating a position vector to a different frame is as simple as multiplying it by the matrix.

-When only rotating about one axis, we can have a simplified function for the resulting rotation matrix:
+When only rotating about one axis, we can have a simplified function for the resulting elementary rotation matrix:

 $$R_{x}(\theta)=\begin{bmatrix}1 & 0 & 0 \\ 0 & \cos{\theta} & -\sin{\theta} \\ 0 & \sin{\theta} & \cos{\theta} \end{bmatrix}$$
 $$R_{y}(\theta)=\begin{bmatrix}\cos{\theta} & 0 & \sin{\theta} \\ 0 & 1 & 0 \\ -\sin{\theta} & 0 & \cos{\theta} \end{bmatrix}$$